 This data provides an understanding of the colony and the health of Port Phillip Bay.
 As Little Penguins are at the top of the food chain in the northern end of Port Phillip Bay, the St Kilda Little Penguin colony is a bioindicator for changes in the bay, such as dredging and toxins, as well as fish

 populations.
 Research data gathered is supplied to organisations such as universities, the Phillip Island Research Centre and the Bureau of Meteorology.

-Since the research began, changes in the supply of the natural food of the penguins has had the biggest impact on the population, with the pilchard crash of 1996 and the recent drought thought to affect anchovy populations.
-These short-term declines in food supply have directly influenced the breeding success of the penguin colony.
+Since the research began, changes in the supply of the natural food of the Penguins have had the biggest impact on the population, with the pilchard crash of 1996 and the recent drought thought to affect anchovy populations.
+These short-term declines in the food supply have directly influenced the breeding success of the penguin colony.

 Research partnering and support

 Earthcare St Kilda supports research undertaken by students and graduates from Monash, Deakin and Victoria Universities, and works in collaboration with Melbourne Zoo and the Phillip Island Nature Parks penguin researchers.

 Every five years Earthcare St Kilda organises and hosts a penguin symposium, which provides an opportunity for the exchange of ideas and research outcomes between symposium participants.
 The symposium is open to the general public